bombasticSlacks/Aspirant/Game/Combat.md

 * Outnumbered: If your opponent is outnumbered in melee, you receive a +1 to melee attacks and manoeuvres against them
 * Severely Outnumbered: If your opponents are outnumbered in melee by more than 2 to 1 you receive a +2 to melee attacks and manoeuvres against them. (ex: 3 to 1, 5 to 2 etc.)
 * Unaware: When making an attack or manoeuvre, if your opponent is unaware of your presence, you get a +4 to the skill test.
-* On The Move: If you have moved this turn, you take a -2 to your ranged attacks and manoeuvres.
+* On The Move: If you have moved this turn, you take a -2 to attacks and manoeuvres.
 * Unweighted for Throwing: If you attempt to throw a weapon that doesn’t have the thrown tag you receive a -3 on the skill test.
 Basic weapons only have a -1 penalty.
 * On Your Back: When attempting a melee test, if you are prone you receive a -2.